zoidz123/zoidz123.github.io/docs/signatory-server.md

 Signatory servers check and validate transactions on both DFlow and Solana to ensure deposits and withdrawals have the correct state changes.

-DFlow chose Solana as the chain to be the on-ramp to the DFlow appchain.
+DFlow chose Solana as the chain to be the USDC on-ramp to the DFlow appchain.